Russian nobility: Russian Revolution, Soviet Union and White émigrés

 The nobility, members of which had played an active role in the February Revolution of 1917 and still occupied many positions in politics and state administration (e.g. Prince Georgy Lvov), was suppressed and abolished in the October Revolution by the new Soviet government run by the Bolsheviks with a decree of November 10/November 23, 1917.
 All classes of nobility ceased to exist as a class defined by state law.

 The vast majority of wealthy and high-ranking nobles left Russia as "White émigrés" or fell victim to the Russian Civil War or the Red Terror by the Bolsheviks (Grand Duke Kirill, Grand Duchess Maria Pavlovna, Prince Felix Yusupov).
 Countless nobles died in the civil war after the October Revolution - in the White Army units there were entire regiments that consisted exclusively of noble officers (Sergey Markov, Mikhail Drozdovsky, Dmitry Bagration).
-Others emigrated, especially to Switzerland, preferably to Geneva, to Finland, Poland, Germany and France, where Paris became the center of Russian emigrants (the “princely taxi drivers” were a stereotype there in the 1920s) and from there often to the USA, where a large part of the surviving members of the Imperial Family of Russia, the House of Romanov, and their descendants live today.
+Others emigrated, especially to Switzerland, preferably to Geneva, to Finland, Poland, Germany and France, where Paris became the center of Russian emigrants (the “princely taxi drivers” were a stereotype there in the 1920s) and from there often to the United States, where a large part of the surviving members of the Imperial Family of Russia, the House of Romanov, and their descendants live today.
 The Russian Orthodox Church Outside of Russia quickly developed.